Get Lender & AMC fees

 Mercury Network publishes a monthly set of analytics from actual appraisal transactions that include median and average appraisal fees, plus more than 30 additional metrics for every county in the U.S., as well as fees at the state and CBSA level.

-Because more than 800 lenders and AMCs use Mercury, you can rest assured you will get solid guidance on current, customary and reasonable fees, without the bias from survey results.
+Because nearly 1000 lenders and AMCs use Mercury, you can rest assured you will get solid guidance on current, customary and reasonable fees, without the bias from survey results.

 Benefits for you